snaaleeye/eng114_CICD/readme.md

 Amazon, Facebook, Netflix never down - Cannot afford to take service down and add feature and release.
 They use CICD to stay active.

+Example: Facebook, Whatsapp, Instagram down due to CDE.
+A bug was used in the CDE that took down the servers and took 6 hours to fix.

 <img width="749" alt="Screenshot 2022-06-16 at 11 59 24" src="https://user-images.githubusercontent.com/105854053/174056100-9f0fbdf3-46ac-4493-966b-1c1ac275bcb2.png">